padilr1/ChIPbinner_database/README.md

 Copyright (C) 2024 Reinnier Padilla

-Database for ChIPbinner.
 Contains example data as well as curated databases from Ensembl, Encode and RepeatMasker for use with ChIPbinner.

 * 'reference_windows' contains reference windows that can be used to transform aligned BAM files into binned BED files.